bruth/synapse/README.md

 Introduction
 ------------
-Synapse provides a mechanism for defining a communication pipeline between two objects.
+Synapse provides a mechanism for defining a communication channel between two objects.
 In order for two objects to communicate, there are three components needing to be defined for ``A`` &rarr; ``B``: